-The European Commission must do more to improve transparency regarding TTIP and CETA negotiations, after it has come under criticism for refusing to reveal what is being negotiated under TTIP, including by the European Ombudsman.
-Although some EU documents have been disclosed, they are frequently out of date by the time they are released.
+After coming under criticism for refusing to reveal what was being negotiated under TTIP, including by the European Ombudsman, the European Commission disclosed some documents.
+However, these papers have been frequently out of date by the time they are released.
 US negotiators tend to disclose almost nothing at all.
 In the case of TTIP, even members of national parliaments had only limited and strictly restricted access to so-called consolidated negotiating texts in special reading rooms.